 Note regarding “TOLAC.”
 When reading from medical texts, remember that you are no longer in the land of emotion and warm fuzzies.
 Rather, envision that you have been transported to another world, a clinical world, where terms like TOLAC/TOLAMC, or trial of labor after (multiple) cesareans, are used.
 I don’t think that most care providers understand the emotional sting that many women seeking VBAC associate with the term TOLAC.
 It’s important for women to understand the language care providers use so that they can translate TOLAC into “planning a VBAC” and not feel slighted.
 You might want to read this article which describes what the term TOLAC means, how it’s used in medical research, and why it’s not synonymous with VBAC.

-A mom recently asked over on the VBAC Facts Community, “Does anyone have some facts on vab3c?”
+A mom recently asked, “Does anyone have some facts on VBA3C?”

 Who makes a good VBAC/VBAMC candidate?

 ACOG’s 2010 VBAC recommendations affirm that VBA2C (vaginal birth after two cesareans) is reasonable in “some” women.
 Between what they say about VBA2C and who is a good VBAC candidate, we might be able to discern who might be a good VBA3+C (vaginal birth after three or more cesareans) candidate.
 (For a really great, though growing outdated, review of the VBAMC research click here.)

 A couple things to keep in mind while reading…